kubeshop/botkube-docs/versioned_docs/version-1.11/examples-and-tutorials/getstarted/index.md

 ## Step 3: Connect to Your Preferred Communication Platform

-Follow the instructions provided on the Botkube Cloud Dashboard to connect Botkube to your preferred communication platform, such as [Slack ](https://docs.botkube.io/installation/slack/cloud-slack)or [Microsoft Teams](https://docs.botkube.io/installation/teams/).
+Follow the instructions provided on the Botkube Cloud Dashboard to connect Botkube to your preferred communication platform, such as [Slack](../../installation/slack/cloud-slack.mdx)or [Microsoft Teams](../../installation/teams/index.md).

 ## Step 4: Setting Up a Botkube Cloud Instance